Carpal Tunnel Surgery FAQ

 - Wrong diagnosis.

-Severe compression causing muscle wasting and inability to lift the right thumb
+Severe carpal tunnel causing wasting of the small muscles and inability to lift the right thumb

 What are the complications of CTS?